Power System: Charging via USB-C BC V1.2 compliant up to 1000mA charging current

-The Volume Pot is also an ADC control which essentially negates channel imbalance issues.
+The Volume Pot is an analogue volume control.
 At extremely low volume you’ll notice there’s and ever so slight imbalance, but other than that I’d say it’s nearly perfect.
 And like, who cares right?
 Will you be listening to your music that low?
 I don’t think so, BUB.

 To plug it in to your laptop, just use the supplied Blue Type-A cable.
 After plugging it in, turn on the unit to draw BUS power.
 If you power it on first and then connect, it will draw battery power.